-4 On the Network Environment HTTP Proxy Details, fill in the following fields, and then click Next:
+4 On the Network Environment HTTP Proxy Details, fill in the following fields, and then click Next: In this panel, based on your requirement you can enter IPv4 and IPv6 proxy details.

 Proxy IP Address: Specify the IP address for the proxy server.